 Best photo cards

 Mixbook is one of the most prolific photo finishing product providers, supplying photo books, photo cards and more to customers all over the world.
-Their extensive experience definitely shows on their website, as Mixbook offers one of the best ranges of photo card designs out of the providers we tested.
-Plus, not only do Mixbook offer a wide range of designs, they also feel very stylish and modern.
+Their extensive experience definitely shows on their website, as Mixbook offers some of the best photo cards in terms of range and design.
+Plus, not only does Mixbook offer a wide range of designs, they also feel very stylish and modern.

 The shipping was reasonably fast, and Mixbook had provided very substantial packaging with a plastic film envelope protecting the card inside a sturdy cardboard package (we're unsure whether the plastic film envelope was recyclable).

 Print quality is really the only area where Mixbook could improve.
 The finish of the printing was very matte, which meant that the colors felt a little dull.
 The images printed inside the card also had some light scratches/ marks.
-However, despite these issues, we were still happy with our Mixbook photo card.
+However, despite these issues, we still think Mixbook produces one of the best photo cards.

-Snapfish offers some great photo card designs, and we were also very impressed with the creator tool.
+Snapfish offers some of the best photo cards in terms of designs, and we were also very impressed with the creator tool.
 It was fantastic for fine-tuning our design – we especially liked the fact that the text editor flagged up any potential spelling errors, as this will help prevent any disappointing mistakes once the printed version arrives.

 The shipping was reasonably fast, arriving on the same day as most of our other cards.
 However, we were a bit concerned with the packaging, as it was a flimsy thin cardboard envelope.
 The card inside it was laid flat and pre-creased so that we could fold it in half ourselves.